Texas butterfies, it’s a topic that not only could fill books, but also it literally does fill books.

 The picture shows an Empress Leila.
 Texas covers all the so called Royalty butterflies, with Emperors, Empress, Monarchs and Queens.

 As the list of brushfooted butterfly species presented below also shows, many Texas butterflies are similar to those on both the East and West Coasts.
-Please press the butterflies button for more pictures and butterfly identification help.
+Checkerspots, crescents and the Vanessa genus (Red Admiral and Ladies) are all very well represented.

 Banded Orange Heliconian